devan-MEC/toLearnReact.js/README.md

 Components keeps your code clean and organized ( or 'composable code' as the react people seem to call it)

-Create a component (function name is the component name)
+Create a component (function name is the component name (in CamelCase))

 ```bash
 function MyComponent() {